 - or the workflow crosses systems in a way no single product category handles cleanly.

-Surge’s finance-domain evaluation work is useful here because it names the same failure modes practitioners describe: calculation accuracy, regulatory compliance, multi-step workflow execution, file handling, and professional conventions.
-Those are not edge cases in finance.
+CFA Institute’s agentic-finance guidance is useful here because it reinforces the same boundary finance operators already feel in practice: analysis support is one thing, workflow execution under controls is another.
+That distinction matters because calculation accuracy, file handling, approval logic, and professional conventions are not edge cases in finance.
 They are the job.

 If you cannot name the exact failure mode yet, you are probably too early for a custom build.